George Vassiliou: Early life

-Vassiliou himself went to university in Hungary and was a student of Imre Nagy.
-He fled Hungary following the Soviet invasion and continued his studies at the University of London.
+Vassiliou later moved to Vienna and then to Budapest, where, after working in a factory and as an interpreter for Greek refugees, he obtained a scholarship and studied economics at the Karl Marx University of Economic Sciences (current Corvinus University of Budapest), where he went on to earn a doctorate and was a student of Imre Nagy.
+He fled Hungary following the Soviet invasion in 1956 and continued his studies at the University of London.
 In 2018, György Markó's book The Rambo of Pest revealed that Vassiliou was a spy of the counter-intelligence in the Rákosi era, and after 1956 he was an informant for the Ministry of Interior under the name 'Gergely', and he reported on the economist János Kornai, among others.